Miloš Mihajlov

-Miloš Mihajlov (Милош Михајлов; born 15 December 1982) is a Serbian former professional footballer who played as a defender.
+Miloš Mihajlov (Милош Михајлов; born 15 December 1982) is a Serbian retired footballer who played as a defender.

 Career

 Born in Belgrade, Mihajlov started out at Voždovac.
 He helped the Dragons win the Serbian League Belgrade in the 2003–04 season and gain promotion to the 2004–05 Serbian Second League.
 Following the club's merger with Železnik, Mihajlov made his debut in the top flight during the 2005–06 campaign.

 In June 2006, Mihajlov signed a four-year contract with Partizan.
 He scored the opening goal in the Belgrade derby on 24 February 2007, heading in Marko Lomić's corner kick, as Partizan won the game 4–2.
 In January 2008, Mihajlov moved to Turkish club Konyaspor.
 He subsequently played for Romanian club Politehnica Iași and Chinese club Changchun Yatai.

 In 2011, Mihajlov moved to Kazakhstan, staying there for the next two seasons with Zhetysu.
 He also played for Norwegian club Sandnes Ulf in 2013.
 In January 2014, Mihajlov returned to Serbia and signed for his former club Voždovac.

 In February 2015, Mihajlov rejoined Zhetysu.
 He spent only six months there, before again returning to Voždovac.